un-shayani/dotstatsuite-docker-compose/js/README.md

 yarn dist
 ```

-Now choice your architecture mono-tenant or multi-tenants.
+From now on, you need to chose what type of architecture: mono-tenant or multi-tenants.

-#### Architecture mono-tenant
+#### Mono-tenant architecture

-In that architecture, you only need the default folder.
-You can delete the others tenants.
+In this architecture type, only the default folder is required.
+You can delete all of the others tenants.

 ```
 ├── config